Azure/arc_jumpstart_drops/ui_dashboard_workbook/arc_pbi_dashboard/_index.md

 Using PowerBI over Azure native dashbaords provides several benefits to users which include:

-1. PowerBI provides a platform to visualise and share your IT Infrastructure with users, without the need for Azure portal access.
+1. PowerBI provides a platform to visualise and share your IT Infrastructure with users, without the need for Azure portal access
 2. PowerBI has a rich program language allowing for more advanced queries and joining of datasets that sit outside Azure
-3. PowerBI has numerous visualisation options to build appealing and rich dashboards
+3. PowerBI has numerous visualisation options to build feature rich dashboards

 The Arc Insights PBI Dashboards use the PowerBI connector for Azure Resource Graph, which connects the Dashboards to your Azure Subscription(s), visualising all your Virtual Machines either Azure Native or connected to Azure Arc.
 As PowerBI provides a rich set of visualisations and query tools, advanced scenarios such as Extended Support Updates Cost forecasting for SQL and Windows 2016 can help you manage your modernisation projects quickly, avoiding the costs or risks of Extended Security Updates for windows and SQL Server.